8 minute read.Last Modified 2022-05-11 14:15 EDT

 - Open the Shell.

-Make a new snapshot of the GELI pool and dataset with the data to be migrated:
+Make a new snapshot of the GELI pool and dataset with the data to migrate.
+Enter command:

 zfs snapshot -r pool_a/dataset_1@snapshot_name.